As great as the holidays are – there’s an unavoidable fact about the period from Thanksgiving Eve (Blackout Wednesday) to New Year’s Day.

 - To resist all temptations - turn your cell phone off and put it out of reach when driving.
 Texting while driving is as dangerous as driving drunk.
 And it’s illegal.
 Remember – hands-free calling is prohibited by law for novice drivers.
 Only experienced drivers may use the technology.
 Novice drivers may not use cell phones for any reason while driving.

 - Many newer cars have LCD displays on the dashboard.
 While impressive to look at – they are also a potentially dangerous distraction.

 - College-aged adults returning home for the holidays are susceptible to binge drinking and driving episodes.
 Talk to your kids.
 Encourage only safe behavior – including designated drivers, using Uber, and more.
 Offer to drive if there is no other safe option.

 - Be smart.
 Teach by example.
 Your kids will mimic your behaviors.
 Teach them to follow all traffic laws and to drive defensively at all times.

 - Pay close attention to weather forecasts during this time of year – and plan your trips accordingly.
-And if you have to drive – make sure your car is safe to drive in wintery conditions.
+And if you have to drive, make sure your car is safe to drive in winter conditions.